RAMPAGELLC/KnightPlus/README.md

+# KnightPlus is deprecated, we will now be packaging within Knight.

 # KnightPlus
 Knight Framework with additional built-in modules.
 Please note KnightPlus will **always** be a few commits behind main Knight framework.